knightmare2600/TR069research/README.md

 * Boot Order ```CD-ROM -> HDD```
 * VM set to start on boot

-NB: A good way to remember which NIC is which, is to remember the three R's: Realtek NIC / Red Interface / Routable ot the internet
+NB: A good way to remember which NIC is which, is to remember the three R's: Realtek NIC / Red Interface / Routable to the internet

 #### Setting up Mikrotek